vladigleba/vladigleba.github.io/source/_posts/2014-08-07-provisioning-a-rails-server-using-chef-part-2-writing-the-recipes.markdown

 - `shell` specifies the login shell that the user will log in with (user won't have login access without this attribute)
 - `supports` sets `manage_home` to `true` to tell Chef to create the home directory when the user is created

-The last block of code adds a line to the `sudoers` file that gives the group `sudo` privileges, but it does this only if the line isn't already there.
+The last `bash` resource adds a line to the `sudoers` file that gives the group `sudo` privileges, but it does this only if the line isn't already there.

 # Restricting SSH Access

-Next thing we'll do is restrict SSH access to the server.
+The next thing on our list is restricting SSH access to our node.
 Add the following code into a new file called `ssh.rb`:

 ``` ruby ssh.rb
 # tell chef about ssh service